 }

-A single-node cluster stays yellow when replicas are configured because Elasticsearch will never place a replica on the same node as its primary.
-In that case, reduce number_of_replicas or add another data node instead of chasing unrelated allocation settings.
+A single-node cluster stays yellow when replicas are configured because Elasticsearch will not place a replica on the same node as its primary.
+Add another data node or reduce number_of_replicas instead of changing unrelated allocation settings.

 "http://localhost:9200/_cluster/allocation/explain?filter_path=index,shard,primary,current_state,current_node.name,can_remain_on_current_node,can_rebalance_cluster,can_rebalance_to_other_node,rebalance_explanation,node_allocation_decisions.node_name,node_allocation_decisions.node_decision&pretty" \